Bhojudih railway station

-Bhojudih is a railway station on the Adra–Netaji S.C.Bose Gomoh branch line, just south of the Damodar River and links to Sudamdih, north of the Damodar, and on the Railways in Jharia Coalfield.
+Bhojudih Junction is a railway station on the Adra–Netaji S.C.Bose Gomoh branch line, just south of the Damodar River and links to Sudamdih, north of the Damodar, and on the Railways in Jharia Coalfield.
 It is located in Bokaro district in the Indian state of Jharkhand.
 This Station is an important hub for freight train operation in South Eastern Railway.
-Proper examination an maintenance work of railway wagons are done at this station.
+Proper examination and maintenance work of railway wagons are done at this station.
 Freight trains with good quality wagons are assemble here and dispatched to various sidings of Jharia Coalfield for loading and transportation of coal in various parts of India.

 History

 The Bengal Nagpur Railway extended its then mainline, the Nagpur–Asansol line, to Netaji S.C.Bose Gomoh, on East Indian Railway's main line, in 1907.
 The Mohuda–Chandrapura branch line was opened in 1913.
 The Kharagpur–Gomoh section of BNR was opened up to Bhojudih in February 1903.